The PayPal Link Generator — link plus QR, in your browser

 What about the older _xclick or "Buy Now" PayPal links?

 PayPal Payments Standard (the cmd=_xclick URL format) is officially deprecated.
 PayPal documentation states it should not be used for new integrations, support has been winding down through 2025–2026, and existing _xclick integrations are scheduled to stop processing payments by January 2027.
-PayPal.Me is the supported way to build a PayPal payment URL on the open web today.
+The tool still supports building these links — useful for short-term invoicing today — but flags the sunset prominently.
+For anything you intend to use beyond early 2027, use PayPal.Me, PayPal Invoicing, or a hosted-checkout integration instead.

 Do I need a PayPal Business account?